Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: An Optimal Winning Strategy

 Bob needs to identify $x$ bits indexed by $I^c$, while Charlie needs to identify $z$ bits indexed by $I$.
 Since Bob is given the first three bits, he can immediately identify one out of three bits of $x$, and likewise, Charlie can identify one out of three bits of $z$.
 While Bob and Charlie are left to guess the other two bits, they can improve their joint probability of winning to be higher than choosing uniformly at random.
 In this case, Bob can guess $x = 001001$ by setting his guess for $x_4$ to the first bit he sees on his side and making his guess for $x_6$ to the second bit on his side.
 Charlie can similarly guess $z = 100010$ by guessing $z_1$ and $z_2$ to be the bits he sees, but does not need.

-In this case, Bob and Charlie are both incorrect in their guesses.
-This is because Bob and Charlie have guessed that $z_1 = x_4$ and $z_2 = x_6$.
+In this case, Bob and Charlie are both incorrect in their guesses because they have guessed that $z_1 = x_4$ and $z_2 = x_6$.
 So, if one person incorrectly guesses a bit, they both do.
-Neither Bob nor Charlie know their missing bits, but they can make their guesses coincide.
-Their joint probability of winning is therefore equal to the marginal probability of either Bob or Charlie winning.
+Neither Bob nor Charlie knows their missing bits, but they can make their guesses coincide.
+Therefore, their joint probability of winning is equal to the marginal probability of either Bob or Charlie winning.
 This is the probability that $z_1 = x_4$ and $z_2 = x_6$, which is $\frac{1}{4}$, which agrees with $2^{-k}$ and $k = 2 = |I \cap [m]|$. \end{example}

 Formally, Bob and Charlie agree on a bijection $h_W: I \cap [m] \to I^c \cap [m+1, 2m]$ for every subspace $W$.
 For every bit $b_i$ Bob sees such that $i \in I^c$, he guesses $x_i = b_i$.
 For the other possibly nonzero bits of $x$ indexed by $I^c \cap [m+ 1, 2m]$, he guesses $x_{h_W(i)} = b_i$.
 Charlie will do similarly using $h_W^{-1}$ so that they jointly guess $z_i = x_{h_W(i)}$ for every $i \in I \cap [m]$.